 All of these Chase® United® cards come with identical transaction and penalty fees.

-- Late or returned payment penalty fees: ranging from $15 to $37, depending on the payment amount.
+- Late or returned payment penalty fees: Up to $40, depending on the payment amount.

 Take note: Balance transfers, cash advances and certain other transactions don’t qualify for mileage or TravelBank rewards.

 On the upside, none of these cards comes with a foreign transaction fee.
 That’s a nice money-saving benefit if you use your card outside the U.S.